 This isn't a straight resurrection of a former railway line though part of the route that it takes is on a pre-existing trackbed.
 Much of the course taken involved some new construction and there's a museum attached to the thing too.
 Both are operated and maintained by the Scottish Railway Preservation Society.
 All in all, this really could use up a free day for you and there is the Fireclay Mine at Birkhill and the nature reserve at Kinneil too.

 This is the only preserved line along which I have ever travelled.
 Today, it extends from Aviemore to Broomhill, just outside of Grantown-on-Spey and made a pleasant ride even on a damp if ever drying morning.
-Ironically, this used to be the route of the original Perth to Inverness line before a newer one via Carrbridge superceded it.
-In time, it is hoped that the line will extend into Grantown and a charitable trust has been formed to do just that, leaving the railway to get on with its day to day work without distraction.
+Ironically, this used to be the route of the original Perth to Inverness line before a newer one via Carrbridge superseded it.

 What I find surprising about this narrow gauge operation is that it is headquartered in Llanwchllyn and that is where the main facilities are available.
 That makes me why they didn't go for the Bala terminus instead of a small (and quiet) village a few miles away.
 After Bala would be where folk gravitate and a walk of half a mile would bring you to that terminus.
 Nevertheless, this sounds like a good day out for anyone wanting to spending some time in one of the quieter corners of the Snowdonia.